What is Sustainability?

 Are you willing to live sustainably?

-Currently 4 billion people live at or below this lifestyle, and they are fighting everyday to improve their lives as measured by consumption of more goods and services.
-The 3.5 billion living above this lifestyle have little interest in reducing their consumption habits to the degree necessary to live sustainably.
+Currently 4 billion plus or minus people live at or below this lifestyle, and they are fighting everyday to improve their lives as measured by their income and wealth, and the consumption of more goods and services.
+The roughly 3.5 billion living above this lifestyle have little interest in reducing their wealth and consumption habits to the degree necessary to live sustainably.

 Which do you think is easier, more practical, feasible and effective?
 Getting the world’s citizens to drastically reduce their future consumption OR reduce the number of future consumers?

 There have been many successful initiatives by countries and their leadership in promoting sustainability through small families, all in the context of human rights, all voluntarily.
-Come join the dialogue with us to help elevate the conversation out of the shadows and into the limelight toward a safe, just, prosperous and sustainable future for us and all earth’s creatures.
+Come learn more about overshoot and help us advocate for a safe, just, prosperous and real sustainable future for us and all earth’s creatures.